When you perform photography, it’s great to know what you should be doing. But knowing what you should not be doing is equally essential.

-Most photographers don’t wait for the natural thing to come and rather impose things on their subject.
+A lot of photographers don’t wait for the natural thing to come and rather impose things on their subject.
+Don’t be that photographer.
 This portrait photography mistake doesn’t let you be patient and you repeat this mistake with each of your clients or models.

-Not knowing when to stop is the biggest portrait photography mistakes photographers commit.
-Many photographers hurry up their shoot and miss the opportunity that they could’ve got if they would’ve taken the photos patiently and a bit more to choose from.
+Not knowing when to stop is one of the biggest portrait photography mistakes.
+Many photographers hurry up their shoot and miss the opportunity of what they could’ve got if they would’ve taken the photos patiently.

 You need to take enough photos so that you have enough choices to pick the best ones out.